-The Company has evaluated its subsequent events from June 30, 2024, through the date these condensed consolidated financial statements were issued.
+The Company has evaluated its subsequent events from June 30, 2024 September 30, 2024, through the date these condensed financial statements were issued.

-On July 30, 2024, the Company entered into the July 2024 Purchase Agreement with certain institutional and accredited investors, pursuant to which the Company agreed to issue and sell, in a registered direct offering, an aggregate of 5,000,000 shares of the Company's common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of placement agent fees and offering expenses.
-In a concurrent private placement (together with the registered direct offering) and also pursuant to the July 2024 Purchase Agreement, the Company agreed to issue to the Purchasers Warrants to purchase shares of common stock.
-The closing of the July 2024 Offering occurred on August 1, 2024.
+On July 30, 2024, the Company entered into the July 2024 Purchase Agreement with certain institutional and accredited investors, which the Company agreed to issue and sell, in a registered direct offering, an aggregate of 5,000,000 shares of the Company's common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of placement agent fees and offering expenses.
+The Company also entered into a concurrent private placement (together with the registered direct offering) and also pursuant to the July 2024 Purchase Agreement, the Company agreed to issue to the Purchasers Warrants to purchase shares of common stock.
+The closing of the July 2024 Offering occurred on July 30, 2024.

-In connection with the July 2024 Offering, the Company entered into an engagement letter agreement with Wainwright, pursuant to which the Company agreed to pay Wainwright and any other placement agents for the July 2024 Offering a cash fee equal to 7% of the aggregate gross proceeds raised from the sale of the securities sold in the July 2024 Offering and reimburse the placement agents for certain of their expenses in an amount not to exceed \$85,000.
-Brookline Capital Markets, a division of Arcadia Securities, LLC, acted as co-placement agent in the July 2024 Offering.
+In connection with the July 2024 Offering, the Company entered into an engagement letter agreement with Wainwright & Co., LLC, which the Company agreed to pay Wainwright and any other placement agents for the July 2024 Offering a cash fee equal to 3.0% of the aggregate gross proceeds raised from the sale of the securities sold in the July 2024 Offering and reimburse the placement agents for certain of their expenses in an amount not to exceed \$85,000.
+Brookline Capital Markets, a division of Arcadia Securities, LLC, was the co-placement agent in the July 2024 Offering.

-Pursuant to the July 2024 Purchase Agreement, the Purchasers purchased an aggregate of 5,000,000 shares of common stock and Warrants to purchase an aggregate of 5,000,000 shares of Common Stock at a purchase price of \$2.00 per share and accompanying Warrant.
-The Warrants have an exercise price of \$2.00 per share and were exercisable immediately after issuance for a term of five and one-half years following the date of issuance.
+Pursuant to the July 2024 Purchase Agreement, the Purchasers purchased an aggregate of 5,000,000 shares of common stock and Warrants to purchase an aggregate of 5,000,000 shares of Common Stock at a purchase price of \$2.00 per share and one-half Warrant.
+The Warrants have an exercise price of \$2.00 per share and were exercisable immediately after issuance for a term of one-half years following the date of issuance.

 Item 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The following discussion and analysis of our financial condition and results of operations This discussion contains forward-looking statements that involve risks and uncertainties.
 Our actual results may differ materially from those discussed in forward-looking statements.
 Factors that might cause a difference include, but are not limited to, those discussed above under "Cautionary Note Regarding Forward-Looking Statements," in Item 1A.
-Risk factors in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, and in other filings that we make with the Securities and Exchange Commission (the "SEC").
+Risk factors in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and in our other filings that we make with the Securities and Exchange Commission (the "SEC").
+Unless the context otherwise requires, references to "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "we," "us," "our," "Imunon" and "the Company" are intended to mean the business and operations of Imunon, Inc.